 … nothing I had witnessed during that dark period had marked me as deeply as the image of cattle cars filled with Jewish children at the Austerlitz train station… … At that time, we knew nothing about the Nazis' extermination methods.
 And who could have imagined such things!
 But these lambs torn from their mothers, that was an outrage far beyond anything we would have thought possible.
 I believe that on that day, I first became aware of the mystery of the iniquity whose exposure marked the end of an era and the beginning of another.
 The dream conceived by Western man in the Eighteenth-century, whose dawn he thought he had glimpsed in 1789, and which until August 2, 1914, had become stronger with the advent of the Enlightenment and scientific discoveries that dream finally vanished for me before those trainloads of small children.

 What then could be the source or cause of this mystery of iniquity?
 Why should its explanation be mysterious or veiled?
 Perhaps if certain taboos or blinders were discarded a rational explanation could be attained?
 What if one were to go back in time and reassess the ideologico-religious roots of Western civilization?
 What if when the Enlightenment severed Western links to the Judeo-Christian cosmology it got rid of the Great Busybody (God), but at the same time also got rid of the basis for man's unique value, individual beings created in God's image, the imago dei?
-What if once this link was broken, (previously) "unthinkable" horrors and nightmares then became possible, ready to appear as actual reality?
+What if once this link was broken (previously) "unthinkable" horrors and nightmares then became possible, ready to appear as actual reality?
 Perhaps on such matters, a Russian such as Dostoyevsky would have bluntly responded: “Enough nonsense about mysteries and enigmas!
 Take your blinkers off!
 If God is dead, then anything is permitted, anything is possible!
 Get that into your thick skulls!”

 Another Modern intellectual confronted (and somewhat unhinged) by the horrors of WWII was the English writer HG Wells.
 Writing the in the last days of this war, in an aptly titled pamphlet titled Mind at the End of its Tether, Wells was clearly in shock after witnessing the brutal spectacle of this war.
 One allusive sentence indicates Wells had some awareness of the Holocaust.
-While confronted with the failure of the Enlightenment worldview to produce it’s confidently predicted Utopia, Wells offers an escape from serious thinking about the ideological cause of such events that is both original and odd.
+While confronted with the horrific failure of the Enlightenment worldview to produce it’s confidently predicted Utopia, Wells offers an escape from serious thinking about the ideological cause of such events that is both original and odd.
 His conclusion?
 Forget Utopia.
 Forget never-ending Progress.
-Wells prophecies that Man is inevitably destined for annihilation, extinction, to be replaced by some more cooperative species.
+Wells prophecies that Man is inevitably destined for annihilation, extinction, to be replaced by some more cooperative and gentler species.
 The End...
 There is an implicit moral judgement here as Wells’ verdict implies humans are simply unworthy of survival.
 Now why should a modern thinker such as Wells go moral on us all of a sudden?
 This is rather strange.
 Years later we find an echo of such thinking in Kurt Vonnegut’s novel Galápagos.
 Such a conclusion is perhaps more excusable with Vonnegut as, in contrast to Wells, as a soldier, Vonnegut had seen with his own eyes a significant portion of the horrors of WWII.

-One well-known escapee from the Enlightenment straitjacket is the Russian writer Alexandr Solzhenitsyn.
+Barzun’s worldview being, for the most part, moulded by the Enlightenment shuts down any chance of following the ideological dots of these events back to their source… One well-known escapee from the Enlightenment straitjacket is the Russian writer Alexandr Solzhenitsyn.
 Solzhenitsyn estimated that under the Soviet regime in total 66 million individuals were killed in purges under Lenin and Stalin, especially (from 1917 to 1956) in the infamous prison camp system described in The Gulag Archipelago.
 And this is solely in the USSR… In his Templeton address Solzhenitsyn mused about the origin of the huge catastrophe that visited Russia after the Bolshevik Revolution and found nothing more profound to say than quoting the wisdom of old folks (1983):